MarkusEich/cpf_segmentation/README.md

 Make sure that $LD_LIBRARY_PATH is pointing to the install folder (/usr/local/lib by default).

-To very that everytrhing is set up properly use
+To verify that everyting is set up properly use

 ```
 pkg-config --list-all | grep segmentation